foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Tear down your shelter
 Burn your cathedral
 Tear down your shelter
 Burn your cathedral
 Tear down your shelter
-Burn your cathedral
-Tear down your shelter

 # Unfamiliar Ceilings

 A threefold hiss of air